hadithmv/hadithmv.github.io/README.md

 ### **Developing a Hadith App for Maldivians**

-The **Hmv** project is a collaborated effort in making the sayings and teachings of Muhammad ﷺ as accessible and understandable as possible for the Muslim Maldivian community.
+The **hadithmv** project is a collaborated effort in making the sayings and teachings of Muhammad ﷺ as accessible and understandable as possible for the Muslim Maldivian community.
 Once this work is complete, they will have a Hadith collection in their native language, Dhivehi.
 Any good is from Allah, and any shortcomings are from ourselves and shaithan.

 ## Goals